 Plate 67.
 Plaque situated on rocks at Barry Grace Plate 68.
 Elm tree plantings.
-Potentially part of a Oval within Mackay Park outlining the achievements (including military) of the Mackay family in Wallendbeen.
+Potentially part of a Oval within Mackay Park outlining the war memorial as elm trees were a common achievements (including military) of the Mackay cultural planting for 'Avenues of Honour'. family in Wallendbeen.